xericguzman/text-explorer/README.md

 ## Stretch goals

 * In addition to showing the user's coordinates.
 Add a location to each coordinate.
 For example, (0, 0) could be the mountains.
 Check out https://www.asciiart.eu/ for text art inspiration.
+Example

 ```
 Your coordinates are (0, 0).